iamgbsmith/til/nodejs/create-a-simple-rest-server.md

-# Create A Simple REST Server Using Node
+# Create A Simple REST Server

-__Category: JavaScript__
+__Category: Nodejs__

-You can create a simple Node REST server using minimal code for the purposes of serving JSON.
+You can create a simple Node.js REST server using minimal code for the purposes of serving JSON.
 This example assumes you have installed Node.js and Yarn.

 Create a `package.json` file with the following: